Nurses and Midwives Act 2011, as amended

-On 21 December 2011; the Nurses and Midwives Act, 2011 was signed into law.
-This Act updated the provisions relating to the regulation of nurses and midwives.
-It has been commenced in three stages with the exception of Part 11 - Maintenance of Professional Competence, and any provisions of the Act associated with that part.
+On 21 December 2011, the Nurses and Midwives Act 2011 was signed into law.
+This Act updated the provisions relating to the regulation of nurses and midwives in Ireland.

-The Act enhances the protection of the public in its dealings with the professions, while ensuring the integrity of the practice of nursing and midwifery.
+The Act recognised midwifery as a separate and distinct profession to that of nursing.
+The Act enhanced the protection of the public in its dealings with the professions, while ensuring the integrity of the practice of nursing and midwifery.

 The legislation requires the Board to make rules in relation to the operation of its main functions.

 Following a public consultation, the Nurses and Midwives (Education and Training) (Amendment) Rules 2020 (SI No. 501 of 2020); the Nurses and Midwives (Recognition of Professional Qualification) (Amendment) Rules 2020 (SI No. 502 of 2020); and the Nurses and Midwives (Register of Nurses and Midwives) (Amendment) Rules 2020 (SI No. 503 of 2020) were approved by the Minister on 28 October 2020.

 Five nursing and midwifery rules were enacted in June 2018 and are available to view on Irish Statute Book.

 Collectively the 2018 rules create a legislative framework which allows the Nursing and Midwifery Board of Ireland to fulfil its statutory obligations.

 Until now there was no secondary legislation under the Nurses and Midwives Act 2011 for: